Hong Chengchou: Service in Jiangnan

-In an interesting turn of events, Hong wasn't given any official title until after Hong Taiji's death.
+In spite of the usual Manchu practice, Hong wasn't given any official title until after Hong Taiji's death.
 While he was formally assigned to the Chinese Bordered Yellow Banner, he was not bound to observe the duties and obligations of a bannerman, and instead accompanied the Qing emperor on important state occasions and gave advice.
 In particular, we know only of two specific activities he carried out: verifying the official Ming seal on a letter sent by Chongzhen, and evaluating essays on a special civil service examination.
 Wang Cheng-main speculates that he may have reached an understanding with Hong Taiji in which he would not accept an official Qing title until the fall of the Ming, in exchange for advice in matters of political and military nature.
 This was perhaps a particular expression of loyalty for the Ming.

 When Li Zicheng captured Beijing the 24 of April of 1644 and emperor Chongzhen took his own life at Coal Hill, events precipitated.
 Li Zicheng put pressure on Wu Sangui, who commanded the last functional Ming army in the north, to surrender.
 When his appeals failed, he sent Bai Guang'en and Tang Tong, who had recently defected to the Shun regime, to fight Wu Sangui.
 However, Wu defeated Li's commanders in two battles, and this forced Li Zicheng to move northwards in person to defeat him, while Wu's forces pulled back to the more defensible Shanhaiguan.
 This prompted Wu to contact the Manchus, and surrender in exchange for help dealing with Li's incoming army.